Shravika121/CodeAlpha_Unemployment_Analysis/README.md

  **Unemployment Analysis with Python**

  *Overview*

 This project is part of my CodeAlpha Data Science Internship, focused on analyzing the unemployment rate in India across various regions during the year 2020.
-Using Python libraries such as Pandas, Seaborn, and Matplotlib, I performed data cleaning, visualization, and interpretation to extract insights from the dataset
+Using Python libraries such as Pandas, Seaborn, and Matplotlib, I performed data cleaning, visualization, and interpretation to extract insights from the dataset.

 Dataset

 Name: Unemployment in India.csv

 Source: Kaggle - Unemployment in India